TuringLang/DynamicPPL.jl/docs/src/internals/varinfo.md

      2. If `val` has a *smaller length* than the existing value for `vn`: replace existing value and mark the remaining indices as "inactive" by increasing the entry in `vnv.num_inactive` field.
      3. If `val` has a *larger length* than the existing value for `vn`: expand the underlying `vnv.vals` to accommodate the new value, update all `VarName`s occuring after `vn`, and update the `vnv.ranges` to point to the new range for `vn`.

-This means that `VarNameVector` is allowed to grow as needed, while "shrinking" (i.e. insertion of smaller elements) is handled by simply marking the redundant indices as "inactive".
+This means that `VarNamedVector` is allowed to grow as needed, while "shrinking" (i.e. insertion of smaller elements) is handled by simply marking the redundant indices as "inactive".
 This turns out to be efficient for use-cases that we are generally interested in.

 For example, we want to optimize code-paths which effectively boil down to inner-loop in the following example: